 Most Bluetooth accessories don’t have battery indicators located on the device itself, and that includes the Apple Wireless Keyboard, Magic Mouse, and Magic Trackpad.
-Rather than waiting for the battery to run low, thereby causing the devices connection to weaken, stop registering movements, clicks, or certain behavior, you can choose to manually intervene by periodically checking the battery level of most devices connected to a Mac by looking in either the Mac OS X Bluetooth management menu and Preference panel, we’ll show you how to do both.
+Rather than waiting for the battery to run low, thereby causing the devices connection to weaken, stop registering movements, clicks, or certain behavior, you can choose to manually intervene by periodically checking the battery level of most Bluetooth devices connected to a Mac.
+This is done easily by looking in either the Mac OS X Bluetooth management menu and Preference panel, we’ll show you how to do both.

-Checking Device Battery Levels with the Bluetooth Menu
+How to Check Bluetooth Device Battery Levels with Mac Bluetooth Menu

-This is by far the easiest method to quickly check on any connected devices battery level, though you will obviously need to have the Bluetooth menu enabled to be able to do it.
+This is by far the easiest method to quickly check on any connected devices battery level, though you will obviously need to have the Bluetooth menu enabled to be able to use this*.

-All connected accessories will show a Battery Level here as a percentage, though it won’t provide a time estimate like the standard battery indicator for portable Macs would.
+All connected Bluetooth accessories will show a Battery Level here as a percentage, though it won’t provide a time estimate of what’s remaining like the standard battery indicator for portable Macs would.
 Regardless, this is the absolute easiest and fastest way to check on a wireless bluetooth devices battery life.
 If you don’t want to use the Bluetooth menu bar management item for whatever reason, you can also rely on the System Preference panel though.

-The battery level of connected Bluetooth devices can also be checked in System Preferences, but there’s a catch: most devices are going to be found in different places.
+The battery level of connected Bluetooth devices to a Mac can also be checked in System Preferences.
+But there’s a catch: most devices are going to be found in different places.
 For example, you’ll have to look at “Keyboard” panel to see a Bluetooth keyboards battery level:

 And then if you wanted to find another devices, like a trackpad, you’d need to visit the Trackpad system preference panel.
 If you use multiple Bluetooth devices this isn’t preferable, and you’ll be better off enabling the Bluetooth menu bar item and using that to check things instead.